Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Introduction

 Deep neural networks (DNNs) have proven adept at capturing complex nonlinear dynamical effects~\cite{weiss2020deepracing}, offering a simpler alternative to physics-based models as they obviate the need for extra testing equipment.
 Nevertheless, their substantial computational demands limit their integration for real-time model-predictive control (MPC), and they can often generate outputs unattainable by the actual system.
-Consequentially, this has sparked increasing interest in physics-informed neural networks (PINNs).
+Consequentially, this has sparked increasing interest in methods that combine DNNs with physics-based approaches.
 For autonomous vehicles, an example of this approach is the Deep Pajecka Model~\cite{kim2022physics}.
 However, this model has limitations such as reliance on sampling-based control, unconstrained Pacejka coefficient estimations, and not being tested on real data.
-We present Deep Dynamics, a PINN-based approach that to our best knowledge is the first model of its kind suited for vehicle dynamics modeling in autonomous racing - a domain distinctly marked by high accelerations and high speeds.
+We present Deep Dynamics, a physics-constrained neural network (PCNN) that to our best knowledge is the first model of its kind suited for vehicle dynamics modeling in autonomous racing - a domain characterized by high accelerations and high speeds.
 This paper makes the following research contributions:

-\begin{enumerate}[noitemsep,topsep=0pt] \item We introduce Deep Dynamics - A PINN that can estimate the Pajecka tire coefficients, drivetrain coefficients, and moment of inertia that capture the complex and varying dynamics of an autonomous racecar. \item We introduce the Physics Guard layer designed to ensure that the model coefficients consistently remain within their physically meaningful ranges.
-This layer aligns the predictions of the PINN to adhere to the underlying physics governing vehicle dynamics. \item We examine both open-loop and closed-loop performance, utilizing a blend of simulation data and real-world data gathered from a full-scale autonomous racing car competing in the Indy Autonomous Challenge. \end{enumerate}
+\begin{enumerate}[noitemsep,topsep=0pt] \item We introduce Deep Dynamics - A PCNN that can estimate the Pajecka tire coefficients, drivetrain coefficients, and moment of inertia that capture the complex and varying dynamics of an autonomous racecar. \item We introduce the Physics Guard layer designed to constrain estimated coefficients to lie within their physically meaningful ranges and enforce the physics governing vehicle dynamics, hence the name ``physics-constrained''. \item We examine both open-loop and closed-loop performance, utilizing a mix of simulation and real-world data from a full-scale autonomous racing car competing in the Indy Autonomous Challenge. \end{enumerate}

 Our findings affirm that Deep Dynamics can effectively integrate with model-predictive control-based (MPC) trajectory following methods, all while leveraging the advantages of data-driven vehicle modeling without the complications associated with physics-based modeling.